Tejal-Bhavsar/expensetracker/README.md

-Expense tracker is the app wahich helps you to calculate your expenses and keep a track of all your incomes and expenditure showing the remainig balance you have, isn't it a neede app ? link https://happy-tesla-de6da2.netlify.app/
+Expense tracker is the app wahich helps you to calculate your expenses and keep a track of all your incomes and expenditure allowing you to create and delete records,showing the remainig balance you have, isn't it a neede app ? link https://happy-tesla-de6da2.netlify.app/
 # Getting Started with Create React App